BruOp/personal-website/content/blog/ibl/index.md

 ![Comparison showing the error of our isotropic assumption](./isotropic_error.png "Left: Reflections produced by Isotropic approximation.
 Right: Reference with standard GGX NDF.")

-Notice the anisotropic reflections on the right that we lose with the approximation. .
+Notice how we lose the stretch reflections visible in the ground truth render on the right once we assume $\mathbf{n} = \mathbf{v}$.
 While the error is large, it's the price we must pay to be able to perform this sum outside of our render loop when $\mathbf{v}$ is known.

 When it comes to storing the pre-filtered environment map, it's important to note once again that we're creating a different map for different roughness levels of our choosing.
 Since we'll lose high frequency information as roughness increases, we can actually use mip map layers to store the filtered map, with higher roughnesses corresponding to higher mip levels.